 How to Find a Historic House

-One way preservationists can express their love for old buildings: live in one.
-After all, older and historic homes bring with them craftsmanship, unique details, a sense of history, and -- for the handy among us -- an opportunity to restore a home to its former glory.
+One way preservationists can express their love for old buildings?
+Live in one.
+After all, older and historic homes bring with them craftsmanship, unique details, a sense of history, and (for the handy among us) an opportunity to restore a home to its former glory.

 But finding and buying a historic home can be daunting if you’re not familiar with real estate, financing, historic building and district regulations, and inspection procedures.
-So, to set you on the right path, we’re kicking off a series on how to find, inspect, purchase, and rehabilitate your old-but-new-to-you property, let’s start at the very beginning: with how (and where) to find your historic dream home.
+While we have a variety of resources available on how to find, inspect, purchase, and rehabilitate your old-but-new-to-you property, let’s start at the very beginning: with how (and where) to find your historic dream home.

-Develop a wish list of characteristics, including style, number and size of rooms, type of yard, and preferred neighborhoods.
+Develop a wish list of characteristics, including style, number and size of rooms, walkability to amenities, type of yard, or preferred neighborhoods.
 Decide if you’d like a house that needs rehab, or one that’s already restored.
-And of course, figure out your budget -- what you can spend both on the house and also on repairs and alternation will help guide your search.
+And, of course, figure out your budget; knowing what you can spend both on the house and also on repairs and alternation will help guide your search.

 Your community’s local historic societies, nonprofit preservation organizations, and local government preservation agencies can also lend a hand.
 Connect with staff at the city’s community development or planning department, too; they can provide lists of locally designated historic properties.

 Tip: State designation recognizes the site’s importance on a state level.
 State listing doesn’t restrict alterations or demolition of listed properties unless state funds are involved.
 Contact your SHPO for more information on national and state listings.